scaleway/api.scaleway.com/contents/api_general.md

 * *per_page*, an positive integer lower or equal to 100 to select the number of items to display.

-Paginated endpoint usually also accept filters to search and sort results.
+Paginated endpoints usually also accept filters to search and sort results.
 These filters are documented along each endpoint documentation.

 **Paginated response**